2.25" x 2.5"

 Sterling silver, enamel; torch fired, etched, hand fabricated.

-This piece was selected for the Society of North American Goldsmith's national juried exhibition As Good as Gold.
+This piece was selected for the Society of North American Goldsmith's (SNAG) international juried exhibition As Good as Gold, and the Enamel Guild North East international juried exhibition, Under Fire 3.
 Learn more here.